 -emblevel if present, de-embedding is activated and the GDSII output is organized using data types to indicate the boundary's level of embedding. or -deemb butting or -demb_cut using cutlines

 Directory Path and File Names

 Notice that because all files referenced include the full path name, the required files could be located anywhere on the system.
-Warning - it has come to our attention that if very long path directories are used and repeated that the command line interpreter may not be able to handle the total length and the engine may not run correctly.
+Warning - it has come to our attention that if very long path directories are used the command line interpreter may not be able to handle the total length and the engine may not run correctly.